hooverken/ARMPowershell/Get-ExpressRouteLocationSpeedOfferings/README.md

 There are only two ExpressRoute port speed offerings at this time - 10Gb and 100Gb.

 > It's important to understand that the bandwidth of an ExpressRoute circuit is configured **separately** from the link speed of the physical port provided by the ISP.
-For example, you can uase a 10Gb port and have your ExpressRoute circuit bandwidth set to 5Gb.
+For example, you can attach using a 10Gb port and have your ExpressRoute circuit bandwidth set to 5Gb.

 ## Output